Toyota Hilux: Europe

-The eighth-generation Hilux entered the European market such as the UK in April 2016 with customer deliveries in July.
+The eighth-generation Hilux entered European markets such as the UK in April 2016 with customer deliveries in July.
 It was available in Active, Icon, Invincible and Invincible X grade levels and single, extra and double cab body styles.
 The sole powertrain option is the 2.4-litre diesel engine.
 The 2020 facelift model received an optional 2.8-litre diesel engine, and a GR Sport variant since 2022.

 Like the previous generation, this generation has also been sold as the TruckMasters OX in Finland by Truck Masters Finland since 2017.
 The modified suspension means that the truck is registered as a light truck in Finland, leading to lower taxes.

 India

 In India, the Hilux was unveiled in January 2022 and went on sale in late March 2022.
 Mainly marketed as a "lifestyle utility vehicle", it is offered in Low and High trim levels.
-Models sold in India are assembled at Toyota Kirloskar Motor's plant in Bidadi, Karnataka and 30 percent of its components are sourced locally.
+Models sold in India are assembled at Toyota Kirloskar Motor's plant in Bidadi, Karnataka, and 30 percent of its components are sourced locally.

 Japan

 The Hilux was reintroduced in Japan on 12 September 2017, after 13 years of hiatus.
 Initial orders for the vehicle exceeded 2,000 in the first month of sales.
-For the Japanese market, the Hilux is imported from Thailand, with only double-cab 4WD configuration available in two trim levels "X" and "Z", both equipped with 2.4-litre 2GD-FTV engine and a 6-speed automatic transmission.
+For the Japanese market, the Hilux is imported from Thailand, with only double-cab 4WD configuration available in two trim levels, "X" and "Z", both equipped with a 2.4-litre 2GD-FTV engine and a 6-speed automatic transmission.

+Pakistan

+Indus Motor Company launched the eighth-generation Hilux in early 2017 under the Hilux Revo brand name, with eight variants, all powered by the 3.0-litre 1KD-FTV engine.
+There was a choice of a 6-speed manual transmission (RC60/RC61) or a 5-speed automatic transmission (A750F).

+In February 2018, the 3.0-litre diesel engine and 5-speed automatic transmission were discontinued and replaced by the 2.8-litre 1GD-FTV engine and 6-speed automatic transmission (AC60).
+The 2018 Hilux was offered with multiple trim levels, beginning with the entry-level "E" model, followed by the mid-grade "G" and the highest trim level "V" variant, which was equipped with push start, keyless entry, a touchscreen infotainment system and downhill assist control, among other advanced features.

+In July 2021, the facelift version was introduced, followed by the introduction of a new trim level called Rocco in February 2022, which featured a more aggressive design with fender flares, matte black accents and an updated front bumper.
+The launch of the Hilux Revo Rocco also brought parking sensors and dual-zone climate control.
+In March 2023, the Hilux GR-S model was launched, bringing Apple CarPlay and Android Auto support, a new front bumper and radiator grille, red accents in the interior, piano black trim pieces, glossy black alloy wheels and GR badges on the front and rear.